Meet The Team

 Liza Jervis

-Liza Jervis has worked in health care for 40 years, starting as an EMT and the last 35 years as a Registered Nurse.
+Liza has worked in health care for 40 years, starting as an EMT and the last 35 years as a Registered Nurse.
 With most of her career in emergency medicine and correctional health care, she has seen the worsening trends of addiction from Demerol in the 1980s to Fentanyl in 2022.
+Opioid use disorder can destroy not only the opioid user’s life but can tear apart a family.
+“Having to tell a family member about the death of a loved one due to accidental overdose is heart-wrenching.”
+Sadly, Liza has been part of this far too many times.
 Over the last 35 years, Liza has instructed police officers and first responders on identifying a drug overdose and aiding an overdosing victim.
-From the 1980s, when the street cure of an overdose was to pack someone’s groin in ice, to now, having Narcan readily available to everyone, she is devoted to assisting you in learning how to save one life.
+From the 80s, when the street cure of an overdose was to pack someone’s groin in ice, to now, having Narcan readily available to everyone, she is devoted to assisting you in learning how to save one life.

 Outreach Specialist